atheek2003/My-Portfolio/README.md

-# DevPortfolio
+# My-Portfolio

-DevPortfolio is a website built with Next.js that helps developers showcase their portfolios.
+My-Portfolio is a website built with Next.js that helps developers showcase their portfolios.